 Bake for about 9-12 minutes, or until lightly golden brown.

 While the knots are baking, prepare the garlic butter.

 In a small bowl, stir together ingredients for garlic butter.

-After removing the rolls from the oven, brush with garlic butter, and enjoy!
+After removing the rolls from the oven, brush with garlic butter, sprinkle with cheese if using, and enjoy!

 If you would prefer to use active dry yeast, substitute an equal amount for the instant yeast.
 Let the mixture sit for 5-10 minutes, or until foamy.
 Then, continue with the recipe as written.